TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/SolidState.md

 <br />

-At the bottom of the page there is a form:
+At the bottom of the page, there is a contact form:

 <br />